TojiFushiguro01/TojiFushiguro01/README.md

 ## 👋 Hi, I'm Harsh Verma

-I'm a passionate Data Analyst Enthusiast with a strong focus on Python programming, especially using libraries like pandas, numpy, and matplotlib.
-I love solving challenging problems and have worked on various projects to hone my skills in data analysis and visualization.
+I'm a Dedicated Data Analyst Enthusiast with a strong focus on Python programming and its core libraries like Pandas, NumPy, and Matplotlib.
+My expertise extends to SQL and Excel, where I enjoy solving complex data problems and delivering insightful visualizations.
+I've worked on a range of projects that reflect my growing proficiency in data analysis.

 🔧 Skills:
 Python (pandas, numpy, matplotlib), SQL, Excel.<br>